Keynote Speaker

 Richard Behar'S SPEAKING FEE Under $25,000

-Richard Behar, the Contributing Editor of Investigations for Forbes magazine, has tackled it all—from planet-altering crimes in China to transnational business mafias in Russia.
-From fraud on Wall Street, to bribery in the sub-Sahara, to anti-Israel bias by his Western mainstream media peers.
-From terror financing in Pakistan to pharmaceutical espionage in Cyprus.
-He explains with captivating detail and crystal-clear eloquence what is happening on the ground in some of the world’s most lawless developing countriesand how people might achieve successes there without sacrificing their ethics (or their lives).
+Richard Behar, the Contributing Editor of Investigations for Forbes magazine, was called “one of the most dogged of our watchdogs” by the late Jack Anderson, a founding father of modern investigative reporting.
+Over a four-decade career, he has tackled it all — from planet-altering crimes in China to transnational business mafias in Russia; from Donald Trump’s business dealings with a mob-connected hustler to fraud on Wall Street; from bribery in sub-Saharan Africa to anti-Israel bias by Western mainstream media peers; from Israeli-Palestinian high-tech co-ventures to terror financing in Pakistan; and from pharmaceutical espionage in Cyprus to various global crises.
+He explains with captivating detail and crystal-clear eloquence what is happening on the ground in some of the world’s most lawless developing countries — and how people might achieve success there without sacrificing their ethics (or their lives).
+His book, Madoff: The Final Word, was released in July 2024 by Avid Reader Press, a division of Simon & Schuster.

 Richard Behar speaks about what businesses and governments are doing (and not doing) to secure computers, which is essential to national security given that we all are now interconnected.